broadinstitute/gatk/scripts/variantstore/AOU_GVS_WORKSPACE.md

 | ref\_fasta_index  | The reference index       |

+**Note:**
+GVS defaults to expect reblocking v2 such that GQ40 is the highest quality band If the data is reblocked with v1 and GQ50 and GQ60 are both present in the gVCFs, this will need to be set in the GvsImportSample step and the GvsExtractCallset step drop_state="SIXTY" (the default is "FORTY")

 ## 3. Load data
 ### 3.1 Assign Gvs IDs (suggest renaming to GvsPrepareSamples)
 To optimize the internal queries, each sample must have a unique and consecutive integer ID assigned.
 Run the `GvsAssignIds` workflow on a sample set, which will create an unique gvs id, update the BQ sample\_info table (creating it if it doesn't exists), and update the data model.
 This workflow takes care of creating the BQ vet and ref_ranges tables needed for the sample ids generated.